rednaks/vim-licenceAdd/README.md

 ## Usage

-autoHEADER is able to insert comment block at the head of you source file automatically when you are creating a new file with `vim newfile.py -c 'Licence mit` in console , or `:Licence mit` in vim.
+vim-licenseAdd is able to insert comment block at the head of you source file automatically when you are creating a new file with `vim newfile.py -c 'Licence mit` in console , or `:Licence mit` in vim.

 You can also specify the Email and the User name in `.vimrc`